soffan-group-20/assignment4-report/README.md

 Summary & scope:

 A class `form-check` was added to the parent container, which automatically created the gap.
+This will not impact functionality but is a visual improvement and affects the file `rubric-question-statistics.component.html`.

 1 file changed, 1 LOC.